achertkoev/achertkoev.github.io/_posts/2020-02-12-Angular_8_role_based_authorization.md

 * A user is authorized
 * A user has at least one of the allowed roles

-Conditions are evaluated by using the <a href="#authservice">AuthService</a>.
+Conditions are evaluated by using the [AuthService](#authservice).

 Allowed roles are passed by using the `appUserRole` setter, for example: `*appUserRole="[ Role.Admin ]"`.

 A good thing is that the directive encapsulates the authorization logic and can be reused within the application.

 On the other hand a `hasAccess` value is evaluated within the `ngOnInit` method, so a template won't be redrawn if the value changes.
 That's why I wouldn't use the directive in the layout (like the navbar).
-At the same time it's still useful on the <a href="#profile-template">profile component template</a>.
+At the same time it's still useful on the [profile component template](#profile-template).

 ```
 import { Directive, OnInit, TemplateRef, ViewContainerRef, Input } from '@angular/core';